SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 The national level interconnection layer facilitates data exchange between different regions.
 Standardised protocols and data formats should be adopted to ensure seamless interoperability between regional-level base registries.
 Mechanisms for data synchronisation should be implemented to maintain consistency and uniqueness of registration numbers at the national level.
 Additionally, data validation processes should be in place to verify the accuracy and uniqueness of registration numbers received from other regions, instilling trust in rental platforms.

 The publication Layer is responsible for exposing registered room data to rental platforms.
 To effectively manage and secure access to APIs, a National Level API Gateway should be implemented as a centralised entry point.
 API Management components should handle the management, monitoring, and authentication of APIs, ensuring their availability and security.
 Data transformation processes should be employed to standardise the registered room data format, enabling compatibility with rental platforms.
 The SDEP component should implement communication protocols and standards for seamless data exchange with rental platforms.
 This will be explained in a later section.

-In conclusion, achieving technical interoperability in base registries requires the adoption of best practices and recommendations across various layers.
-A modular and loosely coupled service-oriented architecture, coupled with user-friendly interfaces, robust data storage and access mechanisms, secure authentication and authorization processes, standardised interconnection protocols, and effective publication mechanisms, will contribute to the success of base registries.

 ### 3.2.2.
 Data Quality
 This section delves deeper into the data quality - or data validation process as defined in the STR regulation.
 The process is shown on the figure below: